arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 ### <span class="fa-regular fa-table"></span> The data

-First, we need to load the rest of the python modules we'll be using (we already loaded `seaborn` on the previous page, but it's run to run that code again):
+First, we need to load the rest of the python modules we'll be using (we already loaded `seaborn` on the previous page, but it's fine to run that code again):

 ```python
 import pandas as pd